rcrderby/crg-container/README.md

     </details>
 </details>

+> [!IMPORTANT]
-After downloading a CRG Scoreboard release, confirm your file system has a folder with the prefix `crg-scoreboard_` folder *within* a folder named `crg-container`:
+> After downloading a CRG Scoreboard release, confirm your file system has a folder with the prefix `crg-scoreboard_` folder *within* a folder named `crg-container`.
+> In the example below, note that the `crg-scoreboard_v2025.6` folder is within the `crg-container` folder:

 <details open>
   <summary>